alyssabee18/creativecode/poem/README.md

 This script also assumes you have a file called "HEAVENSENT.txt" in the same directory that the script runs from.
 The contents of that file can be anything you want to appropriate from.

 I worked with two friends to install and correctly run Markovify.
 This program can pull random parts of the text that I have uploaded to use as output.
-Based on the range I have chosen and "make short sentences" line of code that I added, my program is capable of printing a poem.
+Based on the range I have chosen and "make short sentence" line of code that I added, my program is capable of printing a poem.

 AN EXPLANATION OF THE SCRIPT I CHOSE: